valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

-This call basically reuses the '`rdb_save`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Redis 'DUMP' and 'RESTORE' commands are implemented.
+This call basically reuses the '`rdb_save`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Valkey 'DUMP' and 'RESTORE' commands are implemented.

 <span id="RedisModule_GetKeyNameFromDigest"></span>